Security-Onion-Solutions/securityonion-docs/host.rst

 - Choose :ref:`elastic-agent` for comprehensive telemetry if you can install an agent on the host.
 - Choose :ref:`syslog` if you can't install an agent but the device supports sending standard syslog.
 Examples include firewalls, switches, routers, and other network devices.

 For Windows endpoints, you can optionally augment the standard Windows logging with :ref:`sysmon` and/or :ref:`autoruns`.
-Those additional logs can then be transported by whatever mechanism you chose above.

 .. toctree::
    :maxdepth: 2